CDCgov/trusted-intermediary/adr/025-automated-rs-integration-test.md

 ### Negative

+- We will run daily tests in RS' and our staging infrastructure, which will take up resources

 ### Risks

 - If we forget to add additional assertions when new transformations are added, these tests may give us a false sense of confidence
 - Because we rely on MSH-10 for matching files, engineers will have to take care in setting this field when they create additional tests in future
+- If we don't maintain the filtering in RS based on MSH-6.2 and MSH-10, we may not be able to route the test messages correctly
+- Because we're using RS's existing REST endpoints and staging set up, if RS changes their endpoints or the way they handle staging, these tests may break

 ## Related ADRs